Recognizing Advanced Heart Failure and Knowing Your Options

 • High-risk surgeries for advanced heart failure include:

 • Coronary artery bypass graft: If heart failure is caused by coronary artery disease, bypass surgery might be an option.
-Using arteries or veins taken from other parts of the body, called grafts, a health care professional reroutes blood flow to the heart around one or more blocked heart arteries.
+A surgeon uses arteries or veins taken from other parts of the body to reroute blood flow around blocked heart arteries.

 • Valve surgery: Heart valves control the one-way flow of blood through the heart.
-In advanced heart failure, the mitral valve might leak if the muscles around the valve become too weak to allow the valve to close tightly.
-In other cases, heart failure might be caused by stiffness, or stenosis, of the aortic valve.
-When the aortic valve doesn’t open completely, less blood is pumped from the heart to the body.
-Surgeons can repair a damaged valve or replace it with a new, artificial valve.
+In advanced heart failure, the mitral valve might leak if the muscles around it become too weak to close tightly.
+Sometimes, heart failure is caused by stiffness, or stenosis, of the aortic valve.
+This prevents it from opening completely and reduces blood flow to the body.
+Surgeons can repair or replace a damaged valve.

-• Pericardiectomy: The pericardium is the thin sac that surrounds and protects the heart.
-Long-term inflammation of the pericardium causes it to become stiff and thick with scar tissue, a condition called constrictive pericarditis.
-This inflammation essentially squeezes the heart and prevents it from beating normally.
-During a pericardiectomy, also called pericardial stripping, most of the stiff sac is removed to relieve constriction of the heart.
+• Pericardiectomy: The pericardium is a thin sac around the heart.
+Long-term inflammation can make it stiff and thick, causing constrictive pericarditis.
+This squeezes the heart and stops it from beating normally.
+During a pericardiectomy, most of the stiff sac is removed to relieve pressure on the heart.

 • Heart transplant: A heart transplant replaces a failing heart with a healthy donor heart.
-Heart failure symptoms can greatly improve or disappear after a heart transplant, but heart transplant as a treatment option does present its own issues.
+Heart failure symptoms can improve or disappear after the transplant.
+But, it also comes with its own issues.

-For example, heart transplant patients must take daily medication to prevent the body from rejecting the new heart.
-Side effects of these immunosuppressive medications include diabetes, kidney disease and high blood pressure.
-Heart transplant patients are also at higher risk for infection and cancer.
+Heart transplant patients must take daily medication to prevent rejection of the new heart.
+These medications can cause side effects such as diabetes, kidney disease and high blood pressure.
+Patients are also at higher risk for infection and cancer.

-Yet, roughly 85% of people who have a transplant are still alive one year after surgery.
-Each following year after surgery, survival rates decrease by only about 3% to 4% due to complications.
-So, heart transplant remains a good treatment option for patients with advanced heart failure.
+About 85% of people who have a transplant are still alive one year after surgery.
+Each year after that, survival rates decrease by only about 3% to 4% due to complications.
+Heart transplant remains a good treatment option for patients with advanced heart failure.

-• Percutaneous interventions: Percutaneous interventions are nonsurgical procedures performed on a beating heart.
-Unlike open-heart surgery, the heart is accessed with special tools threaded through a small opening in the groin.
-A percutaneous procedure can be considered in advanced heart failure patients who aren’t candidates for surgery.
+• Percutaneous interventions are nonsurgical procedures done on a beating heart.
+Instead of open-heart surgery, special tools are used through a small opening in the groin.
+These procedures can be used for advanced heart failure patients who can’t have surgery.
 Options include:

-• Percutaneous coronary intervention (PCI), or coronary angioplasty: An inflatable balloon can open a blocked heart artery.
-Artery-clogging plaque is pushed against the blood vessel wall to restore blood flow through the artery.
-A small mesh tube called a stent is sometimes placed in the artery to keep it open.
+• Percutaneous coronary intervention (PCI), or coronary angioplasty, uses an inflatable balloon to open a blocked heart artery.
+The balloon pushes against the blood vessel wall to restore blood flow.
+Sometimes, a small mesh tube called a stent is put in the artery to keep it open.

 .